KHP-Informatics/vision/dataset-workshop/README.md

 ### Practical 2 - embeddings

+We will run this as a demo, not intending people to do it themselves

 TODO short demonstration of how to run Python code notebooks, using Colab.

 TODO - link to practical colab